 If that’s the case, then you could apply coupon restrictions to your free shipping discounts using the shipping zone and region cart condition.
 After you create a new coupon, you select the Shipping Zone and Region option from the dropdown menu:

 This type of coupon restriction is an effective way to prevent unexpected shipping costs from creeping up on you.
 At the same time, you’ll be able to offer free or discounted shipping to customers within certain regions, which can help encourage loyalty.

 Offering discounts, special offers, and coupons to your WooCommerce customers can be a powerful way to generate more revenue and facilitate shopper loyalty.
 However, there are likely certain limitations you want to place on them to ensure you benefit from them as well.

 As we discussed in this post, there are a wide variety of coupon restrictions you might consider using for your online shop.
-For example, you might use it to restrict certain coupons to a minimum order total, only offer discounted shipping to customers in certain locations, and so much more.
-Also, thanks to our Advanced Coupons plugin, creating and setting the limitations is quick and easy.
+Also, thanks to our Advanced Coupons, creating the limitations is quick and easy:

 Do you have any questions about coupon restrictions?
 Let us know in the comments section below!